exercism/website-copy/tracks/elixir/exercises/beer-song/mentoring.md

 #### Style guide

 This is the first time on the track that students get to define their own functions and frequently trip over naming conventions.
+Refer them to the [elixer style guide](https://github.com/christopheradams/elixir_style_guide).

 https://github.com/christopheradams/elixir_style_guide